ScanPyramids

-The ScanPyramids mission is an Egyptian-International project designed and led by Cairo University and the French HIP Institute (Heritage Innovation Preservation).
+The ScanPyramids mission is an international project designed and led by Cairo University and the French HIP Institute (Heritage Innovation Preservation).
 This project aims at scanning Old Kingdom Egyptian Pyramids (Khufu, Khafre, the Bent and the Red) to detect the presence of unknown internal voids and structures.

-The project, launched in October 2015, combines several non-invasive and non-destructive techniques which may help to a better understanding of their structure and their construction processes and techniques.
-The team is currently using Infrared thermography, muon tomography, 3D simulation and reconstruction techniques.
+The project, launched in October 2015, combines several non-invasive and non-destructive techniques which may help to get a better understanding of their structure and their construction processes and techniques.
+The team was using Infrared thermography, muon tomography, 3D simulation and reconstruction techniques.

 ScanPyramids is an interdisciplinary project mixing art, science and technology.
 On November 2, 2017, the ScanPyramids team announced, through a publication in Nature, its third discovery in the Great Pyramid, a "plane-sized" previously unknown void named the "ScanPyramids Big Void".

 Discoveries

 2016

 On October 15, 2016, ScanPyramids confirmed their first unknown void discoveries thanks to muon tomography in the Great Pyramid.
 A previously unknown cavity was confirmed on the North-Eastern Edge, roughly at 110 m high with similar void volume characteristics as a known "cave" located at 83 m on the same edge.

 A second void was discovered behind the chevrons area of Khufu's North Face above the Descending Corridor (referred to as "SP-NFC" in papers).
 This area was investigated after thermal anomalies observation that led the team to position muon emulsion plates in the Descending Corridor.
 This void was further investigated during 2017 to provide more information about its shape, size, and exact position.